“Trauma is perhaps the most avoided, ignored, belittled, denied, misunderstood, and untreated cause of human suffering”

 The Psychological Trauma specialization prepares students to work with those who have experienced such trauma, in an effort to resolve and release its lasting effects.

 “In my work, I have found that the suffering of emotional trauma pervades our clinical population, and its symptoms are often misinterpreted, leading to the possibility of misdiagnoses and failures in treatment.
-The clinical skills that our specialization students learn make it more likely that they will be able to correctly identify the source of emotional suffering in their patients, in order to provide them with proper and successful, treatment,” Dr. Dan Bruzzone, Director of the Psychology of Conflict-Related and Other Trauma Specialization.
+The clinical skills that our specialization students learn make it more likely that they will be able to correctly identify the source of emotional suffering in their patients, in order to provide them with proper and successful, treatment,” Dr. Dan Bruzzone, founding director of the Psychology of Conflict-Related and Other Trauma Specialization.

 Please click here to learn more about our CRT curriculum.